JADES NIRSpec Spectroscopy of GN-z11: Lyman-$\alpha$ emission and possible enhanced nitrogen abundance in a $z=10.60$ luminous galaxy: Results

 \subsection{ISM ionization and enrichment}

 In this section we use line ratio diagnostics to explore the ionization state and metal enrichment of the ISM, again under the assumption that the emission line fluxes are not dominated by an AGN contribution.
 We detect a number of collisionally-excited metal lines, both of low ionization (\oii) and high ionization (including \niii, \neiii, \ciii), as well as Balmer lines from hydrogen recombination.
 Our wavelength coverage does not extend to the widely-used \oiiiL5007, however we do have a robust detection of \neiiiL3869 which has a similar ionization potential.
 Hence, we consider the line flux ratio \neiiiL3869 / \oiiL3726, 3729 as a probe of ionization parameter ($U$) -- \neiii/\oii\ has been shown to track \oiii/\oii\ well \citep[e.g.][]{Levesque2014, Witstok2021}, which is the most widely-used indicator of $U$.
-We measure \neiii/\oii\ $=1.02\pm0.14$, which is comparable to the redshift $z\sim5.5-9.5$ NIRSpec sample presented in \citet{Cameron2023} from our JADES survey, and also $z\gtrsim7$ galaxies observed in the CEERS survey \citep{Tang2023}.
-Following the calibration set out in \citet{Witstok2021}, this corresponds to an ionization parameter of log $U=-2.06\pm0.05$.
+We measure \neiii/\oii\ $=1.12\pm0.13$ from the 3-pixel grating extraction (\neiiiL3869 is blended in the prism), which is comparable to the redshift $z\sim5.5-9.5$ NIRSpec sample presented in \citet{Cameron2023} from our JADES survey, and also $z\gtrsim7$ galaxies observed in the CEERS survey \citep{Tang2023}.
+Following the calibration set out in \citet{Witstok2021}, this corresponds to an ionization parameter of log $U=-2.03\pm0.04$.
 We find a similar value of $\log U=-2.25\pm 0.97$ from our \textsc{beagle} SED fitting.